vrpperez7/Mod-4-Project/README.md

 # Business Problem:

+### The characteristics of bike share data make it interesting for research.
+Unlike buses or subways, bike sharing systems record the duration of each trip, as well as the departure and arrival locations.
+This ability turns them into a network that can be used to sense and study mobility in cities.
-### I am a data analyst on the BikeShare Product team.
-Our stakeholders have given me the job to extract insights from hourly usage data.
-They'd like me to give a general overview of the business and how to best support the company.
+### I’m a data analyst on the BikeShare Product Team.
+Our stakeholders have asked me to extract insights from the hourly usage data.
+They’re looking for a general overview of the business and recommendations on how to best support the company.

 ## The stakeholders are: